Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/06 Settlements/The Outcast Isles/Mangagoy Isles/Mangagoy.md

 > [!metadata|events]- Recent Events
 >```dataview
+> table without id
+>   startdate AS "Start Date",
+>   enddate as "End Date",
-> table without id enddate as "Date", file.link as "Event"
+>   file.link as "Event"
 > from "01 Campaign"
 > where econtains(location, this.file.link) and contains(tags, "Event") and contains(eventtype, "Significant") and yearnumeric >= 212
-> sort enddateshort asc
+> sort enddateshort asc, startdateshort asc
 > ```

 ## History